Early infantile epileptic encephalopathy

 CENTOGENE offers an advanced, fast and cost-effective strategy to test large NGS panels and diagnose complex phenotypes based on PCR-free whole genome sequencing and NGS technology.
 This approach offers an unparalleled advantage by reducing amplification/capture biases and providing sequencing of the entire gene with more uniform coverage.

 To confirm/establish the diagnosis, CENTOGENE offers the following testing strategy for early infantile epileptic encephalopathy using NGS Panel Genomic targeted towards this specific phenotype

 Step 1: Whole genome sequencing from a single filter card.The sequencing covers the entire gene (coding region, exon/intron boundaries, intronic and promoter) for all the genes included in the Early infantile epileptic encephalopathy panel.
 Copy Number Variants analysis derived from NGS data is also included.

-Step 2: If no mutation is identified after analysis of the Early infantile epileptic encephalopathy panel, we further recommend continuing the bioinformatics analysis of the data using whole genome sequencing to cover those genes which are either implicated in an overlapping phenotype or could be involved in a similar pathway but are not strongly clinically implicated based on the current information in literature.
+Step 2: If no pathogenic variant is identified after analysis of the Early infantile epileptic encephalopathy panel, we further recommend continuing the bioinformatics analysis of the data using whole genome sequencing to cover those genes which are either implicated in an overlapping phenotype or could be involved in a similar pathway but are not strongly clinically implicated based on the current information in literature.

 The following individuals are candidates for early infantile epileptic encephalopathy testing: